 Adkins’ concept of landscape painting is to preserve his emotional reaction to the moods, feelings and perceptions of nature and share them with others.
 “Every good landscape painting should have a sense of what the artist is feeling to a particular location.
 Every day and every hour there is a different affect nature has on our senses.”

-Richard Allison is the former illustrator and editorial cartoonist for Army, Navy and Air Force Times in Washington, DC.
-His work shows a deep respect for the historical significance of his subjects and has been displayed in several major galleries and museums across the country, winning awards in The Salon International competitions, among others.
-He […]
+Richard Allison is an American Realist specializing in marine, railroad and aviation subjects.
+The former illustrator and editorial cartoonist for Army, Navy and Air Force Times in Washington, D.C., Allison shows a deep respect for the historical significance of his subjects and strives for correctness of detail in his paintings.
+Combining a keen eye with […]

 Mr. Antczak’s scale model-making began at a period during his mid teenage years working with kit airplanes and then train models.
 During his years at a technical college he became interested in maritime history and particularly in areas of the American Revolutionary War and as well as the realm of late 19th and early twentieth […]